Trained Library Staff

 Notary Services

-St. Joe County Public Library offers notary services at Main Library at various times and days.
+St. Joe County Public Library offers notary services at Francis Branch, Main Library, Tutt Branch, and Western Branch by appointment only.
 This service is available for free for resident cardholders, or $5 for guest cardholders or patrons without a library card.
-Please call 574-282-4646 ahead to ensure notary services are available.
+Please call to schedule an appointment.

 Business Research and Support